Fuzzing and Exploiting Windows Buffer Overflows - Vulnserver [TRUN] Walkthrough Part 2

 There is lots of useful information here, but the things we are most interested in are:

-• The Memory segment at the top of the screen (showing register EAX) has our payload in it (TRUN .AAAAAAAAAAA”)
+segment at the top of the screen (showing register EAX) has our payload in it (TRUN .AAAAAAAAAAA”) - The

-• The Command segment shows an error for an “Access Violation”
+segment shows an error for an “Access Violation” - The

 The character “A” in hex is “0x41”.
 This means that the ESP (the 32 bit Stack Pointer) is showing that our massive buffer of A’s is in the stack.
 The overwrite of EIP (the 32 bit Instruction Pointer) is especially important.
 The EIP points to the next instruction to be executed, and it is currently pointing at AAAA.
 This shows the buffer overflow was successful and that we can change the next instruction that the program will execute.